 What is financial reporting?
 First and foremost, financial reporting provides a way to analyze business income, track changes and make decisions.
 Types of financial reports, which we'll explore in a moment, provide helpful information about cash flow, income and debts, and business performance overall.

-By looking at these reports, stakeholders can make decisions about what's next for the business based on cash flow, assets and liabilities.
+By looking at these reports, stakeholders can make informed decisions about what's next for the business based on cash flow, assets and liabilities.

-At a high level, you'll understand the financial positioning of the business and how it enables you to respond to market threats or opportunities.
+At a high level, you'll understand the financial position of the business and how it enables you to respond to market threats or opportunities.
 Looking closely at a particular aspect of business finances, you'll be able to make improvements to strengthen the business.

 When you have financial reports, you can look at them to track future growth.
 This isn't crystal ball gazing; this is looking at where you've come from and making data-driven decisions about what you can expect in the future based on present and past performance.
 If the potential future of your business isn't what you hoped, there's still time to make changes and prepare for a desired future state.

-Good financial reporting also provides up-to-date information for investors, for their benefit.
+Good reporting also provides up-to-date financial information for investors, for their benefit.
 Anyone thinking of investing in the company will want to know the business can make good use of their money.
 They'll want proof they will get a good return on investment by investing in your company instead of a competitor.
 Financial reports allow them to do their due diligence when planning investments.

 Financial reporting also helps your business meet tax, accounting and legal compliance requirements.